Practical examples of how you can organize manufacturing orders on the production schedule

 • you work on half-ready elements from design programs – see the above,

-• Even when you mass-produce a serial product, the whole production process always has the same steps – in reality, you can see a kanban board with statuses.
+• Even when you mass-produce a serial product, the whole production process always has the same steps – in reality, you can see a Kanban board with statuses.

 Good practices when you divide things into steps/operations:

-• include documents preparation stage/ manufacturing engineers programming stage,
+• Include documents preparation stage/ manufacturing engineers programming stage

 • don’t make things too simple ex. in a majority of varnishing operations, it is good to divide the whole process into the preparation stage, initial varnishing process, polishing, final varnishing operation,

-• include assembly teams working on locations, service teams, etc. and mark them as a stage of the production process to monitor progress and set the queue of orders,
+• include assembly teams working on locations, service teams, etc., and mark them as a stage of the production process to monitor progress and set the queue of orders,

 • Don’t forget about the external operations such as galvanization or heat treatment to follow them on the production schedule and monitor each element’s progress.